 Hana’s isolated mountain village is plagued by a monster which lives in the forest.
 Every dark of the moon, it calls people into the trees and they are never seen again.
 Until Hana’s father is taken, and makes it back alive.
 Seeking answers and a way to free her people from the monster’s curse, Hana ventures into the forest armed with her bow and arrows.
 But what she finds is unexpected, and she soon realises that what she came to slay might be a different monster to the one she originally set out after…

-I don’t want to give major spoilers, but oh my goodness I was not expecting to encounter Yuki-Onna in this book!
-As soon as she was mentioned my brain was just like ‘pihfdo chhdhc hkd fhlk h dihl!!’
-Yuki-Onna legends both terrify and fascinate me, so I was ecstatic to find a new take on her.
+As for Yuki-Onna, OH WOWI was not expecting to encounter her in this book!
+As soon as she was mentioned my brain was like ‘pihfdo chhdhc hkd fhlk h dihl!!’
+Yuki-Onna legends both terrify and fascinate me, so I was ecstatic to find this new side to her story.

-Yuki-Onna is a type of Japanese yokai (demon).
-A Yuki-Onna is the restless spirit of a woman who died in the snow.
+In Japanese folklore, a Yuki-Onna is a malevolent type of demon or spirit, often said to be restless souls of women who die in the snow.
 She appears during snowstorms, and is very beautiful and usually dressed in white with black hair.
 Occasionally she will guide people to safety, but more likely she will freeze them to death.
 A common Yuki-Onna story tells of how a young man sees her, and promises not to tell anyone.
 Later in life, he marries a beautiful woman (often she is called ‘Oyuki’ which means ‘snow’) and they have children.
 But he breaks his promise, and tells his wife about his sighting of Yuki-Onna.
-His wife then reveals that she is the Yuki-Onna.
-She tells him she should kill him for breaking his promise, but will spare his life because of their children.
-Or, in less happy versions she kills them all…) Yuki-Onna is definitely not a creature to be messed with, and Zoë has done a fantastic job of depicting her wild, fearsome nature as well as her humane origins.
+His wife then reveals that she was the Yuki-Onna he met.
+She tells him she should kill him for breaking his promise, but will spare his life because of their children (or in less happy versions she kills them all…) Yuki-Onna is definitely not a creature to be messed with, and Zoë has done a fantastic job of depicting her wild, fearsome nature as well as her humane origins.

 Latest posts by Amelia Starling (see all)